 The largest alienation of affection judgment in North Carolina’s history was $30 million, and critics say these lawsuits are excessively punishing when adultery is relatively common in the United States.

-Many people refer to alienation of affection cases as “heart balm,” because they use money to soothe the person who has been wronged and give them an avenue for legal recourse.
+Many people refer to the alienation of affection cases as “heart balm,” because they use the money to soothe the person who has been wronged and give them an avenue for legal recourse.